Studious-Games/StudiousPoolingSystem/README.md

-# Studious Singleton System
+# Studious Pooling System

- Is a small very simple library, that helps create singletons with ease.
-From creating persistent Singletons to single usage Singletons, this library helps make it simple for everyone to get up and running with very little effort.
+ Is a small very simple library, that helps Pool Objects.

 ## Installation

-Studious Singleton System is best installed as a package, this can be done in a number of ways, the best is to use git and install via the package manage.
+Studious Pooling System is best installed as a package, this can be done in a number of ways, the best is to use git and install via the package manage.

 ###### **Via Git Hub**